w102060018w/Nature-Cut-Out/README.md

 	<img src="./images/demo_HPE.png" height="280px">
 	</div>

-2. Base on 2D landmarks, calculate those possible contour points.
+**2. Base on 2D landmarks, calculate those possible contour points.**

 Base on the vector constructed between 2 landmarks, calculate its norm direction and mark out these points(green points in the concept figure) as the possible contour points.
 The following are the concept figure: